TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 8/Acts 8.13.md

 ---

-And Simon also himself believed: and being baptized, he continued with Philip; and beholding signs and great miracles wrought, he was amazed.
+Simon himself also believed.
+Being baptized, he continued with Philip.
+Seeing signs and great miracles occurring, he was amazed.